Ex-Manager Sues Planet Fitness Claiming Sexual Assault, 'Debaucherous' Work Culture

 The complaint was filed by attorney John Sherman of Portsmouth, in New Hampshire Superior Court, Rockingham County last September, Casey Willard v Pla-Fit Franchise, LLC, aka Planet Fitness, stating four counts against the franchisor.
 They include sexual harassment/hostile work environment; retaliation; discrimination/retaliation; and wrongful termination, constructive discharge.

 Willard is seeking a jury trial and unspecified damages arising from sexual harassment and a hostile work environment, demanding compensation for lost wages, back pay and other damages.

-a response to the lawsuit with a statement from the company saying: “We swiftly and thoroughly investigated all concerns Ms. Willard brought to our attention during her employment with the Company and took immediate action, which resulted in the termination of an employee for violation of Company policies.”
+New Hampshire Public Radio reported a response to the lawsuit with a statement from the company saying: “We swiftly and thoroughly investigated all concerns Ms. Willard brought to our attention during her employment with the Company and took immediate action, which resulted in the termination of an employee for violation of Company policies.”
 It also stated that Willard voluntarily left Planet Fitness in April 2018 and that the company is “committed to providing a safe environment for all employees.”